JaydenL33/cmatrix2.0/README.md

 - Compression of data / saved themes, etc…
 - Debug menu?
 Unit tests?? -d option/argument (encrypt and decrypt simple message)

-# Running the Application
+## Running the Application
+The application is runnable per environment.
+Simply use the included makefile to clean, recompile all or recompile libraries.

+### *Using make:*
+* `make clean`, cleans all .o, .a and program generated files created during the compile process.
+* `make all`, compiles all libraries and links them to the implementer (main.c).
+* `make libraries`, compiles all libraries but doesn't link them, this is useful for debugging purposes.
+Otherwise, in typical use, simply call make all.
+### *chaing commands:*
+* The usual double-ampersand (&&) used in bash allows chaining makefile commands;
-From the terminal run `make clean && make all`
+	`make clean && make all`